Million-Dollar Ravens Lead Record Night

 , March 6, 2020

 The Gregorian Fellows leadership program at Benedictine College is designed to train and launch Catholic leaders rooted in their faith and ready to be effective in contemporary society.
-The work of the Fellows is featured here every Friday.
 By forming its students deeply in the mission, advancing its mission through alumni in every walk of life, and extending its mission regionally and nationally, Benedictine College hopes to Transform Culture in America.

 Benedictine College celebrated the success of its plan “Benedictine 2020: A Vision for Greatness” at the college’s 49th annual Scholarship Ball, and announced the college’s follow-up plan, “Transforming Culture in America.”